ppy/osu-wiki/news/2026/2026-07-19-project-loved-july-2026.md

 HOY SALGO PA LA CALLE FINO Y ELEGANTE 🗣️

-[DmX](https://osu.ppy.sh/users/13592523)'s *[Salgo pa la Calle](https://osu.ppy.sh/beatmapsets/1169818#mania)* is a map like no other, and this is actually the second time we'll have a full Spanish-language map being nominated for loved, ever since [Las Avispas](https://osu.ppy.sh/beatmapsets/1712175#mania/3498613) by [SmilingKey](https://osu.ppy.sh/users/10659178) was loved!
+[DmX](https://osu.ppy.sh/users/13592523)'s *[Salgo pa la Calle](https://osu.ppy.sh/beatmapsets/1169818#mania)* is a map like no other, and this is actually the second time we'll have a full Spanish-language map being nominated for loved, ever since [Las Avispas](https://osu.ppy.sh/beatmapsets/1712175#mania/3498613) by [SmilingKey](https://osu.ppy.sh/users/10659178) was Loved!
 So guess we could say we are back.

-If you're Latin American you will for sure know this song, because I mean, it was part of our childhood, it was everywhere and now it is being nominated for loved... so basically you cannot escape from Daddy Yankee & Randy's *Salgo pa la Calle*.
-If you don't know it however, this map will be a great introduction to mixing a funky song and relentless stamina patterns, such as handstreams and jumpstreams, all the way from base rate at 180 BPM to 1.4 at a heavy 252 BPM, which will make it a very fun challenge whether you're playing it for the nostalgia or simply for the challenge!
+If you're Latin American you will for sure know this song, because I mean, it was part of our childhood, it was everywhere and now it is being nominated for Loved... so basically you cannot escape from Daddy Yankee & Randy's *Salgo pa la Calle*.
+If you don't know it however, this map will be a great introduction to mixing a funky song and relentless stamina patterns, such as handstreams and jumpstreams, all the way from the base rate at 180 BPM to 1.4 at a heavy 252 BPM, which will make it a very fun challenge whether you're playing it for the nostalgia or simply for the challenge!

 For many of us, this track instantly brings back memories of parties, family gatherings, and hearing it blast from every speaker imaginable.
 Speaking of blast, this map will for sure blast your arms... unless...

-So whether you're voting because you grew up with it, or because you just discovered a certified banger, **don't forget to cast your vote!**
+So whether you're voting because you grew up with it, or because you just discovered a certified banger, **don't forget to cast your vote**!

 [![](/wiki/shared/news/2026-07-19-project-loved-july-2026/1577462.jpg)](https://osu.ppy.sh/community/forums/topics/)